Updated for Warlords of Draenor 6.2

-The best talents are checked: .
-Certain talents might fit better in certain situations, others in different situations.
+Certain talents will fit better in certain situations, others in different situations.
 The better you know what’s coming up the easier it will be to make the change.
 Fortunately they are easy to change.
 Keep a stack of Tomes handy and switch as necessary.

-- Juggernaut is best used for when you need more charges per minute, but generally the double-tap charge of Double Time is more useful.
+- More charges: Juggernaut is best used for when you need more charges per minute, but generally the double-tap charge of Double Time is more useful.

 - Double Charge: Double Time is more useful when you might need a double charge for emergencies, such as a rapid target switch.
 If you charge the same target twice you only get rage for the first charge.
 If you charge different targets, back to back, then you get Rage for both.

 - Stun: Warbringer is for stunning adds/trash and otherwise unlikely to be a better option than the other two, since it does not lower the charge cooldown in any way.
 If you need to stun an add though, it’s a solid pick.
 Naturally bosses won’t care about it.

 Healing and Survival

-- Second Wind is best used when you anticipated being low on health quite often during an encounter.
+- Leech: Second Wind is best used when you anticipated being low on health quite often during an encounter.
 Hopefully you’re spending very little time at or below 35% health.
 Note that the heal is a Leech, so you will need to keep attacking for it to so anything.

-- Strike: Impending Victory is perhaps the most useful of the three as it can be used on demand and more frequently than Enraged Regeneration for lower rage cost.
-It’s a decent, low cost heal as well as a cheap strike.
+- Strike: Impending Victory is the most useful of the three as it can be used on demand and more frequently than Enraged Regeneration for lower rage cost.
+It’s a decent, low cost, heal as well as a cheap strike.

-- Shockwave has decent damage and a more limited target area than Roar.
+- Cone stun: Shockwave has decent damage and a more limited target area than Roar.
 Very nice if you need the stun, such as for groups of adds.

 Helping Out the Group

-- Mass Spell Reflection is somewhat useful at times, but lacking due to the fact that the majority of Raid Boss abilities cannot be reflected.
-Useful for the the trash mobs are lobbing spells at the group.
+- Reflect: Mass Spell Reflection is somewhat useful at times, but lacking due to the fact that the majority of Raid Boss abilities cannot be reflected.
+Possibly useful for the times when trash mobs are lobbing spells at the group.

 - Eat his hit: Safeguard lets you eat your ally’s next incoming hit and provides him some damage reduction, but you have to be wary of the damage you might take when using this ability.
-Probably more useful in PvP.

-- Vigilance was changed in 5.4.
-It still protects the target from a good amount of damage, but that damage is no longer taken by you.
+- Protect him: Vigilance protects the target from a good amount of damage and that damage is no longer taken by you.
 Much safer for you than Safeguard.
 This is a solid pick if you have someone you want/need to keep an eye on.

-- Avatar provides a very nice damage buff every three min.
-It’s the best for single target fights (eg: Bosses.)
+- Rahhrrr!
+Avatar provides a very nice damage buff every three min.
+It’s very solid for single target fights (eg: Bosses.)